• Skip to primary navigation

 • Fidel Salsa Bar

-Whilst you’re here Getsemani is a neighborhood you can’t afford to miss during this one week trip to Colombia.
+While you’re here the Getsemani neighborhood is a place you can’t afford to miss during this one week trip to Colombia.

 getsemani cartagena